No capital city and a devastating phosphate mine are just two of the most interesting facts about Nauru, one of the world’s smallest countries.

 19. Nauru has been used by Australia as an asylum-seeker detention camp since 2001.
 The conditions and treatment of the asylum-seekers is deeply controversial and has been found to be unlawful by the International Criminal Court with widespread allegations of human rights abuses and overcrowding.

-Every effort has been made to verify these facts about Nauru.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.